skydostoyev/xorCrypto/README.md

 For ChatGPT, it may be extremely easy to implement the exact same algorithm in other languages.Actually, roughly 90% of the current code is by ChatGPT.

 Note that it is relatively very slow and not secure compared to AES as it entirely depends on xor operation only.
-But major known typical security problems are covered in the algorithm.
+But major known typical security problems of xor only encryption are covered in the algorithm.